MedDali-Jaziri/SENNSE-OTA/README.md

 ---

-## Step 4: Install Docker (Optional)
+## Step 4: Install Docker on your Local Machine (Optional)

-If you are unfamiliar with Docker, follow the installation instructions below:
+If you are unfamiliar with Docker and you are not connecting with a server where an existing Docker Engine is running, follow the installation instructions below:

 ### Windows